 Their anatomy is quite astonishing, and the fact that makes them unique is that both shoulder and pelvic girdles are inside the rib cage, and unlike all other vertebrates, including ourselves, have these girdles outside of the rib cage.
 Have a look at your personal anatomy.
 Another obvious feature is that they have a rigid rib cage, and when they exhale you can loudly hear them as their lungs truly collapse in order to push air out.
 When we inhale or exhale our rib cage, in a very flexible way, expands and retreats.
 Quite amazing vertebrates tortoises are!

 Galapagos Tortoise carapace plastron

-From an evolutionary perspective, it is widely agreed that in Galapagos they became the top of the food chain, or at least the top herbivore of the islands, occupying all vegetarian niches with no competition whatsoever.
-They are almost predator-free animals, except for a couple sightings of hawks and mockingbirds preying unusually on newly-hatched tortoises.
-These realities, and the fact that there are several types of island habitats due to the islands’ geological make up, have resulted in an evolutionary showcase of various types of adaptations including carapaces, behavioral differences, shapes, abilities, etc. Visiting the islands that have visitor sites with access to giant tortoises, is quite a revealing way of seeing all these unique adaptations.
+From an evolutionary perspective, it is widely agreed that in Galapagos they became the top of the food chain, or at least the top herbivore of the islands, occupying all-vegetarian niches with no competition whatsoever.
+They are almost predator-free animals, except for a couple of sightings of hawks and mockingbirds preying unusually on newly-hatched tortoises.
+These realities and the fact that there are several types of island habitats due to the islands’ geological makeup have resulted in an evolutionary showcase of various types of adaptations including carapaces, behavioral differences, shapes, abilities, etc. Visiting the islands that have visitor sites with access to giant tortoises, is quite a revealing way of seeing all these unique adaptations.

 “The giant tortoises of the Galápagos Islands are famous for their impressive size (some weigh over 500 pounds) and their long life spans (averaging more than 100 years).
 They also played a pivotal role in inspiring the English naturalist Charles Darwin to develop his groundbreaking theory of evolution and natural selection after an eye-opening visit to the Galápagos in 1835.”
 History.com